mcilroy/scrapy_visions/README.md

 # scrapy_visions
 simple scraper on visions.ca products

-output.json contains all the products
+output.json contains all the products, some prodcuts don't have prices, but that is because they are only available in-store

 i remove duplicate product ids in the pipeline